Kofi Adu Domfeh

 Kofi Adu Domfeh (born on 21 July, 1978) is a Ghanaian journalist, media trainer, and environmental advocate.
-He serves as the News Editor for Multimedia Group Limited's Nhyira FM and Luv FM and also heads the Science and Technology Desk.
+He serves as the news editor for Multimedia Group Limited's Nhyira FM and Luv FM and heads the Science and Technology Desk.
 Since 2025, he has been serving as the Ghana Journalists Associtation's Ashanti Region Chairman.

 Early life and education

 Domfeh is a native of Offinso in the Ashanti Region.
 He grew up in Kumasi, later moved to Nigeria, and eventually returned to Ghana.
-He holds a master's degree in Development Planning and Management, and a degree in Social Work and Sociology from the Kwame Nkrumah University of Science and Technology (KNUST), obtained in 2014.
+He holds a master's degree in Development Planning and Management, and a degree in Social Work and Sociology all from the Kwame Nkrumah University of Science and Technology (KNUST), obtained in 2014.
 He also studied Business Economics and Commerce at Cambridge International College in 2017, Journalism at the Nigerian Institute of Journalism in Ogba-Ikeja, and Advertising at the Institute of Business Management and Journalism.
 He is an alumnus of T.I.
 Ahmadiyya Senior High School.